lee-joanne/geo-quiz/README.md

     - NA

 * ### Wireframes
-  - Low-fidelity wireframes have been created using the program Sketch.
+  - Low-fidelity wireframes have been created using the program Balsamiq.

     - Desktop Wireframe - [View](assets/documentation/desktop-wireframe.png)